max-wickham/arbitraryprecision/README.md

   - **generatePrime(n)**, return a prime int of bit length n or less

 ## Encryption Functions
   - The file encryption.cpp contains functions for both generating RSA encryptoin keys from prime numbers and a function for encryption and decryption.
-Once these functions are fully working they will be incorporated into the python library.
+These functions are working in C++ but haven't been connected to the python library yet.